Arcaseriam/pokered/README.md

 - Guaranteed catch of any wild Pokémon with any Ball type.
 - Only Flier encounters on Route 3.
 - Only Paras encounters in Mt.
 Moon B2F (last floor).
+- Only Sandshrew encounters on Route 4 in Blue version.

 ## Visuals
 ![Image of Option menu](https://i.imgur.com/NnjrHiX.png)